Skip to main content

 Standard coverages

-• Investigation and forensic costs: DFIR engagement (CrowdStrike Services, Mandiant, Kroll, Coveware).
+• Investigation and forensic costs: hiring a DFIR firm (CrowdStrike Services, Mandiant, Kroll, Coveware).

-• Business interruption: compensation for lost margin during downtime.
+• Business interruption: payment for the margin lost during downtime.

-• Cyber civil liability: indemnification of third parties (customers, partners) in case of leak or impact.
+• Cyber civil liability: paying third parties (customers, partners) when a leak or impact hits them.

-• Notification costs: customer mailings, hotline, crisis communications agency.
+• Notification costs: customer mailings, a hotline, a crisis comms agency.

-• Ransom: optional, ethically debated, subject to strict conditions (OFAC clearance, authority approval).
+• Ransom: optional, debated on ethics, and tied to strict conditions (OFAC clearance, authority approval).

 2026 prerequisites

-• MFA active on all remote accesses and mailboxes, verified by questionnaire and sometimes by external audit.
+• MFA on all remote access and mailboxes, checked by questionnaire and sometimes by an outside audit.

 • EDR deployed on 100% of endpoints and servers.